Zero trust

 - Automated brute force attempts

-- Zero-day vulnerabilities in SSH daemon
+- Zero-day vulnerabilities in the SSH daemon

 - SSH keys are all-or-nothing

-- Read-only operations require full access
+- Read-only work still requires full access

-- No way to restrict specific commands
+- No built-in way to scope or time-limit access

 Operational pain points